-- Goal A: The Apalachicola Bay System (ABS) is a healthy and productive ecosystem that supports a vibrant and sustainable oyster fishery and other economically viable activities. - Goal B: Productive, sustainably, and adaptively managed ABS supports sustainable oyster resources. - Goal C: The Plan is supported by the ABS stakeholders and is fully funded. - Goal D: A productive and well-managed ABS is supported by an actively engaged and informed stakeholder community and public. - Goal E: The broader Apalachicola Bay Region is thriving economically as a result of a fully restored ABS.
+- Goal A: The Apalachicola Bay System is a healthy and productive ecosystem that includes oyster reefs in locations and with oyster abundance as similar to historical conditions as possible and that supports a vibrant and sustainable oyster fishery and other economically viable activities. - Goal B: The Apalachicola Bay System is a productive, sustainably, and adaptively managed system that supports sustainable oyster resources and ecosystem services such as water quality and wildlife and fisheries habitat. - Goal C: The Apalachicola Bay System Ecosystem-Based Adaptive Management and Restoration Plan is supported by the Apalachicola Bay System stakeholders and is fully funded. - Goal D: A productive and well-managed Apalachicola Bay System is supported by an actively engaged and informed stakeholder community and public. - Goal E: The broader Apalachicola Bay Region is thriving economically as a result of a fully-restored Apalachicola Bay System.